Jammersplit/Randy.js/README.md

 The optional parameter `maxSpread` controls how much difference is allowed among the generated array values.
 Expects a value from `0` to `1`, with `0` meaning all array values will be identical and `1` meaning the largest possible spread is allowed.
 Default value is `1`.

 The function should not return 0 as one of the values.
-Due to rounding issues, the sum of the returned array values can be minimally higher or lower than the target sum.
+Due to rounding issues, the actual sum of the returned array values can be minimally higher or lower than the target sum.

 ```javascript
 //EXAMPLE